 Diet can be a bone of contention for any couple — especially those following different lifestyles.
-We found that vegans had argued with a partner over diet more than any other group (17.7%), while 16.1% had done so on a first date.
+We found that 7% of Brits have argued with a partner about diet, with vegans having done so more than any other group (17.7%), and 16.1% doing it on a first date.

 Pescatarians were the next biggest group to report diet-related disagreements (14.1%), while meat-eaters were the least likely to argue over diet (6.1%).

 Sometimes, no matter how hard we may try to smooth out our differences, things don’t always work out.
 Differences in diet are a deal-breaker for vegetarians it seems, with 10% claiming to have broken up with a partner as a result.
 This was followed by 6.5% of vegans, and meat-eaters were at the opposite end of the scale (1.3%).